Kohei-Wada/boil.nvim/docs/TEMPLATES.md

 - **Script hardening**: Convert working commands into production-ready scripts

 The key insight: **Start with working code, then make it better**, rather than planning perfect code from the beginning.

+### Implementation Note

+The `__selection__` functionality demonstrates boil.nvim's core philosophy: instead of building selection support into the template engine, it's implemented as a single Lua function that leverages Neovim's APIs.
+This approach means:

+- No engine modifications required for new features
+- Full access to Neovim's capabilities
+- Easy to customize or extend for specific needs
+- Standard debugging and testing tools apply

+Other template engines would need significant architecture changes to add similar functionality.
+In boil.nvim, it's just configuration.

 ## Template Examples